-The table can be moved.
+Table legThe table can be moved.
 The table can be lowered to the bed foundation by means of a lifting mechanism.

-Depending on the model, the table top can be moved both lengthwise and crosswise.
+Adjusting the table top Depending on the model, the table top can be moved both lengthwise and crosswise.

 Fig. 114 Adjustment of lift-off table